Best Management Practices

 For farmers, the best source for information and technical assistance is right around the corner.
 Dakota and Scott Soil and Water Conservation Districts (SWCD) have experienced and knowledgeable staff members who consult with farmers about the best solution to pollution and water management problems.
 These experts can provide advice, design assistance, plan review, inspection, referrals, and financial incentives (grant funding, partner cost-share, or payment for conservation easements, funded in part by VRWJPO cost-share).
 Dakota SWCD also works with the U.S. Department of Agriculture to provide an Irrigation Management Assistant tool.

-Here are some examples of agricultural BMPs:
+Some examples of agricultural BMPs:

-• Cover Crops
+• Cover crops

 If you have a private well on your property or are considering one, you have a significant role to play in protecting our groundwater.
 The Minnesota Department of Health has compiled a handbook with answers to common questions about wells – download and read it here.